oVirt/ovirt-site/source/download/beta_alternate_downloads.md

 However, if you prefer to run oVirt Engine standalone on physical hardware or another virtualization provider, you can install oVirt Engine and Nodes / Hosts separately.

-oVirt 4.4.0 Beta is intended for testing only use and is available for the following platforms:
+oVirt 4.4.0 Release Candidate is intended for testing only use and is available for the following platforms:

 Engine:
 - Red Hat Enterprise Linux 8.1